chef-boneyard/chef-fundamentals/slides/roles/01_slide.md

 # Roles

+Section Objectives:

+* Understand the components of a role
+* Create roles with the Ruby DSL
+* View roles on the Chef Server
+* Apply roles to nodes

 .notes These course materials are Copyright © 2010-2012 Opscode, Inc. All rights reserved.
 This work is licensed under a Creative Commons Attribute Share Alike 3.0 United States License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/us; or send a letter to Creative Commons, 171 2nd Street, Suite 300, San Francisco, California, 94105, USA.

-# Objectives

-At completion of this unit you should...

-* Understand the components of a role.
-* Know recommended practices for roles.
-* Be able to create a new role.
-* Be able to apply roles to nodes.

 # Components of a Role